dungeons-of-moria/umoria/moria-manual.md

 should run a warrior or rogue.
 Spell casting generally requires a more experienced player that is familiar with survival techniques.

-`Warrior`:
+#### `Warrior`

 Warriors are hack-and-slash characters, who solve most of their problems by cutting them to pieces, but occasionally falls back on the help of magical devices.
 Their prime stats are Strength and Constitution, and a good Dexterity can really help at times.
 A Warrior will be good at Fighting and Throwing/Bows, but bad at most other skills.

-`Mage`:
+#### `Mage`

 Mages must live by their wits.
 They cannot hope to simply hack their way through the dungeon, and so must therefore use their magic to defeat, deceive, confuse, and escape.
 Mages are not really complete without an assortment of magical devices to use in addition to their spells.
 They can master the higher level magical devices far easier than anyone else, and has the best saving throw to resist effects of spells cast at them.
 Intelligence and Dexterity are their primary stats.
 There is no rule that says a mages cannot become good fighters, but spells are their true realm.

-`Priest`:
+#### `Priest`

 Priests are characters of holy devotion.
 They explore the dungeon only to destroy the evil that lurks within, and if treasure just happens to fall into their pack, well, so much more to the glory of their temple!
 Priests receive their spells from a deity, and therefore do not choose which spells are learned.
 They are familiar with magical devices, preferring to call them instruments of god, but is not as good as a mage in their use.
 Priests have good saving throws, and make decent fighters, preferring blunt weapons over edged ones.
 Wisdom and Charisma are the priest’s primary stats.

-`Rogue`:
+#### `Rogue`

 Rogues are characters that prefer to live by their cunning, but is capable of fighting their way out of a tight spot.
 They are the master of traps and locks, no device being impossible to overcome.
 A rogue has a high stealth allowing them to sneak around many creatures without having to fight, or sneak up and get the first blow.
 A rogue’s perception is higher than any other class, and many times they will notice a trap or secret door before having to search.
 A rogue is better than a warrior or paladin with magical devices, but still cannot rely on their performance.
 Rogues can also learn a few spells, but not the powerful offensive spells mages can use.
 A rogue’s primary stats are Intelligence and Dexterity.

-`Ranger`:
+#### `Ranger`

 A Ranger is a warrior/mage.
 They are good fighters, and the best of the classes with a missile weapon such as a bow.
 Rangers learn spells much more slowly than a mage, but is capable of learning all but the most powerful spell.
 Because rangers are really a dual class character, more experience is required for them to advance.
 Rangers have good stealth, good perception, good searching, good saving throw, and is good with magical devices.
 Their primary stats are Intelligence and Dexterity.

-`Paladin`:
+#### `Paladin`

 A Paladin is a warrior/priest.
 They are very good fighters, second only to the warrior class, but are not very good at missile weapons.
 They receive prayers at a slower pace then the priest, but can eventually learn all the prayers.
 Because paladins are dual class characters, it requires more experience to advance them.
 A paladin lacks much in the way of abilities.
 They are poor at stealth, perception, searching, and magical devices.
 They have a decent saving throw due to their divine alliance.
 A paladin’s primary stats are Strength and Charisma.

 #### 3.5.1 Race Versus Class

                 Warrior   Mage    Priest    Rogue   Ranger   Paladin